 Jim: Right.
-Tell us about the day you were taking some food to a family when something scary happened.
-I mean, this is – you know, again, these things are all tied together.
-The more you risk for the Lord, I think the more spiritually you’re rewarded in seeing his actions, right?
+And tell us about the day you were taking some food to a family when something scary happened.
+I mean, this is, you know, again, these things are all tied together.
+The more you risk for the Lord, I think the more spiritually you’re rewarded in seeing his actions.
+Right?

 Shauna: Right.
-Well, and, of course, you know, just as much as God is alive and working in our cities, the enemy certainly is, too.
-And so this one felt definitely like an attack.
-But, uh, we had just gotten our new mini-van, and, uh, the kids had deemed it the Spymobile ’cause it had, you know, dark windows.
+Well, and, of course, you know, just as much as God is alive and working in our cities, the enemy certainly is too.
+And so, this one felt definitely like an attack.
+But, uh, we had just gotten our new minivan, and, uh, the kids had deemed at the spy mobile ’cause it had, you know, dark windows.
 So we were driving the spy mobile downtown to take a meal to a family, and we scored a great parking spot, which is-

 Jim: Hard to do.

-Shauna: Yeah, so you know.
-You know.
-So we were all high-fiving because we got a great parking spot.
+Shauna: You know, you know.
+So we were all high-fiving ’cause we got a great parking spot.

 Shauna: We were probably inside the apartment for maybe half an hour.
-And as we came down, um, I did the little clicker on the remote, and it should’ve made a sound, and it didn’t.
-And as I looked closer, I thought, “Hmm, I think we’ve got a hole in our window.”
-So as I got closer, we realized, yeah, someone had broken in and had taken our kids’ backpacks and made away with it.
+And as we came down, um, I did the little clicker on the remote and it should have made a sound and it didn’t.
+And as I looked closer, I thought, I think we’ve got a hole in our window.
+So as I got closer, we realized, yeah, someone had broken in and had taken our kids backpacks and made away with it.

-Shauna: So I called our friends that we had just taken a meal to, called my husband, who was not where I needed him to be.
+Shauna: Well, so I called our friends that we had just taken a meal to, called my husband who was not where I needed him to be.
 He was on a work trip.
-And…

 Shauna: I’m sure so, yes.